Pana1v10x/orbbec_lidar_sdk/README.md

 ## Running Sample Applications

 The following sample applications are available after building the SDK:
-Blow command assume you are in the build directory
+Below commands assume you are in the build directory

 * **Scan Viewer**: Demonstrates basic SDK usage.